Azure/azure-iot-sdk-c/CONTRIBUTING.md

 # File a bug (code or documentation)
 That is definitely something we want to hear about.
 Please open an issue on github, we'll address it as fast as possible.
 Typically here's the information we're going to ask for to get started:

-- What SDK are you using (Node, C, C#, Python, Java?)
-- What version of the SDK?
+- What version of the SDK you are using?
 - Do you have a snippet of code that would help us reproduce the bug?
 - Do you have logs showing what's happening?

-Our SDK is entirely open-source and we do accept pull-requests if you feel like taking a stab at fixing the bug and maybe adding your name to our commit history :) Please mention any relevant issue number in the pull request description.
+Our SDKs are entirely open-source and we do accept pull-requests if you feel like taking a stab at fixing the bug and maybe adding your name to our commit history :) Please mention any relevant issue number in the pull request description.

 # Contribute documentation